 Examples for giving negative feedback to your manager

 We’re used to seeing managers address their employees when something’s wrong, but the reverse is equally important.
-Just like anybody else, managers don’t always know something is wrong unless it’s brought to their attention—sometimes by their own team members.
+Just like anybody else, managers don’t always know something is wrong unless it’s brought to their attention—sometimes by their team members.

-It’s easy to see why people suffer in silence rather than bring critical feedback to their boss, but the truth is that walking on eggshells is bad for everyone.
+It’s easy to see why people suffer in silence rather than bring critical feedback to their boss, but the truth is that walking on eggshells is terrible for everyone.
 Production suffers when employees don’t communicate.
 Creative teams get less creative.
 Employee engagement suffers.
 Customers don’t get answers to their questions.
 Things break down.

-Communication barriers are detrimental to progress, which is why fast-moving companies foster a feedback culture where anyone can share thoughts and opinions with anyone else.
 Chains of command still exist to keep operations efficient, but problems are to be addressed and resolved quickly, regardless of who brings attention to them.

 In short, problem-solving company cultures that practice open communication see higher employee performance.